Metastable phase separation and information retrieval in multicomponent mixtures: Discussion

 \subsection{Extensions of Hopfield liquids}

 We have studied metastable phase separation in a minimal version of the liquid Hopfield model.
 In Ref.~\cite{braz2024liquid} we showed that several aspects of the model can be generalized, without altering its essential behavior.
-As an example of a model extension, in Appendix~\ref{app:hopfield_stat} and {\cblue SI~\ref{si:lhm_stat}} we study the effect on phase separation of having the target phases enriched in $Q<N/2$ components.
-We find that, unlike for the case $Q=N/2$, for $Q<N/2$ the target and anti-target phases have different volumes ($w^{(\alpha)}<w^{-(\alpha)}$, see {\cblue SI Fig.~\ref{fig:stabrhomin}}).
-This phenomenology is more similar to that of biomolecular condensates.
+As an example of a model extension, in Appendix~\ref{app:hopfield_stat} and {\cblue SI~\ref{si:lhm_stat}} we study the effect on phase separation of having the target compositions enriched in $Q<N/2$ components.
+We find that, unlike for the case $Q=N/2$, for $Q<N/2$ the retrieval and anti-retrieval phases have different volumes ($w^{(\alpha)}<w^{-(\alpha)}$, see {\cblue SI Fig.~\ref{fig:stabrhomin}}).
+We have ran Cahn-Hilliard simulations to test these predictions for the particular case of $N = 20$, $p = 1$ and $q = 2/5$.
+The simulations give results in good agreement with theoretical predictions (see {\cblue SI Fig.~\ref{fig:q04}}).
+Furthermore, we have numerically investigated the case of a non-equimolar mixture, \textit{i.e} a mixture in which the abundances of the solutes are not necessarily all equal.
+In particular, we have performed simulations for different values of the standard deviation of the $\phi_i$'s (up to roughly 67\% of the average value $\phi/N$).
+The results show how, with increasing heterogeneity in the abundances of the solutes, the probability of successful retrieval decreases, whereas the asymmetry between retrieval and anti-retrieval phases increases (see {\cblue SI Fig.~\ref{fig:SInonequim}}).
+These phenomenologies are more similar to those of biomolecular condensates.
 Model extensions can also be aimed at finding alternative ways of stabilizing Hopfield phases.
 In the main text we used a cubic repulsive interaction to stabilize phase-separated retrieval phases, an idea originally proposed in Ref.~\cite{braz2024liquid} and later also explored in \cite{luo2024beyond}.
 Next, we propose three alternative approaches to stabilize demixig of Hopfield phases.

 First, it is possible that chemical reactions can be used to stabilize retrieval phases.
 Indeed, chemical dissipation is known to unfold a large class of different behaviors in liquid phase separation~\cite{zwicker2015suppression, kirschbaum2021controlling, parkavousi2025enhanced, klosin2020phase, fries2025chemically}, including phase stabilization.